pinax/symposion/README.rst

 symposion
 ----------

-symposion is a conference management solution from Eldarion.
+``symposion`` is a conference management solution from Eldarion.
 It was built with the generous support of the Python Software Foundation.
 See http://eldarion.com/symposion/ for commercial support, customization and hosting.

 Quickstart
 ==========

-To install Symposion, run:
+To install ``symposion``, run:

     pip install symposion

-Symposion is a Django app.
+``symposion`` is a Django app.
 You will need to create a Django project to customize and manage your Symposion installation.
-We have built a basic Django startproject template that includes Symposion (https://github.com/pinax/pinax-project-symposion).
+We have built a basic Django startproject template that includes ``symposion`` (https://github.com/pinax/pinax-project-symposion).

 Documentation
 ---------------
-The symposion documentation is available at https://symposion.readthedocs.org/en/latest/.
+The ``symposion`` documentation is available at https://symposion.readthedocs.org/en/latest/.
 The Pinax documentation is available at http://pinaxproject.com/pinax/.

 Contribute